Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 We distinguish our method through three components:

 A constructive framework of minimal modal axioms: the Hyper-Minimal Principle of Sufficient Reason (HM-PSR), Perfect Positivity, Anti-Regress, Logical Necessity, and Meta-Logical Closure.
-A formal proof of necessary perfection, fully implemented and verified in Lean 4.
+A formal core proof of necessary existence and uniqueness, implemented and verified in Lean 4, together with a perfection schema articulated at the conceptual level.
 A philosophical extension: if ASI is capable of modal self-reflection, then Ω is not just deducible, but discoverable by any rational system unbound by material constraints.
 This paper proceeds as follows: